ClipCatalog logo ClipCatalog

 SQLCipher encryption

-Your entire catalog database is encrypted with a random 256-bit key
+Your catalog database is encrypted with a random 256-bit key

 OS secure storage